Why Milspouses Love the Fourth Of July

 There are so many fantastic 4th of July concerts out there, from the Lt.
 Dan Band, Kid Rock, or Carrie Underwood.
 Whether you see these concerts in person or on TV, they will make you feel pride, and you will always remember them in the years to come.

-So, this year, let’s say Happy 241st birthday America!
+So, this year, let’s say Happy Birthday America!
 We love you 🙂